top of page

 It’s a question I hear all the time - “Steve, should I just give my house to the kids now?”

 On the surface, it sounds simple and generous.
 You want to help your children, make things easier later on, and maybe even reduce Inheritance Tax.
-But the truth is, gifting property is rarely straightforward, and it can have big implications legally, financially, and personally.
+But the truth is, gifting property is rarely straightforward.
+It can have significant implications legally, financially, and personally.

 So before you make any decisions, here’s what you really need to know.